yuwei111/AutoFlaskManager/Readme.md

 A: NO, 32bit PoeHUD is being phased out, as the game itself shifts to 64bit operation exclusively.
 ```
 ```
-Q: How come This plugin doesn't have or do feature XYZ?
+Q: How come This plugin doesn't have or do feature XYZ that orriginal AutoAHK had?
-A: Because its not flask related (ie DPS calculator, monsters remaining, etc).
+A: Because either its not flask related (ie DPS calculator, monsters remaining, etc) or it's not useful anymore.
 We have no plans of implementing it, feel free to implement it if u want.
 ```
 ```
 Q: Does this Plugin support languages other than English?